Aviva Directory » Sports & Recreation » Extreme Sports

 Several of those listed are things that most of us have done as children, although I'm sure they could be done more dangerously than we did.

-Perhaps more reasonably, the following sport might be considered extreme: air racing, BASE jumping, BMX, bobsleigh, bodyboarding, cliff jumping, canyoning, cave diving, extreme pogo, extreme skiing, freeride biking, freerunning, hang gliding, ice climbing, ice diving, ice yachting, inline skating, Ironman Triathlon, kitesurfing, land windsurfing, longboarding, motocross, motorcycle sport, mountainboarding, mountain biking, parkour, rallying, rock climbing, sandboarding, skateboarding, ski jumping, skysurfing, slacklining, Snocross, street luge, technical diving, volcano boarding, wakeboarding, waveski, wingsuiting, and whitewater kayaking.
+Perhaps more reasonably, the following sports might be considered extreme: air racing, BASE jumping, BMX, bobsleigh, bodyboarding, cliff jumping, canyoning, cave diving, extreme pogo, extreme skiing, freeride biking, freerunning, hang gliding, ice climbing, ice diving, ice yachting, inline skating, Ironman Triathlon, kitesurfing, land windsurfing, longboarding, motocross, motorcycle sport, mountainboarding, mountain biking, parkour, rallying, rock climbing, sandboarding, skateboarding, ski jumping, skysurfing, slacklining, Snocross, street luge, technical diving, volcano boarding, wakeboarding, waveski, wingsuiting, and whitewater kayaking.
 This is not a complete list, however.

 Extreme sports offer a unique blend of thrill, adventure, and physical challenge.
 While they come with significant risks, the motivations and rewards for participants often outweigh the dangers; whether it's the adrenaline rush, the sense of accomplishment, or the escape from routine, extreme sports continue to inspire athletes worldwide.